Nine Trip Planning Pitfalls to Avoid

 Thinking You Need More Time Than You Have

 Alaska is far away, and that makes people shy away from coming here for just a few days.
-That’s just wrong: Even if you have a long weekend, you can still have an amazing Alaskan vacation.
+Even if you have a long weekend, you can still have an amazing Alaskan vacation.

 The key is covering ground efficiently—and choosing your tours and transportation options wisely.
 Happily, many of the really memorable Alaskan experiences are one-day affairs: A flightseeing tour, for example, lets you take in Denali, glaciers, fjords, and more.
 On a day cruise, you can see whales, sea otters, seabirds, glaciers, and untouched Alaskan coastline.
 Or take a day trip on the Alaska Railroad, which shows you the sights away from the road system.

 Several airlines now offer direct flights to Alaska, making a long weekend here pretty easy.
-In 2012, Alaska saw a spike in folks coming for just 3–4 days, partly due to Jet Blue’s new direct service (and economical rates) from Long Beach.
-California.
 Check out our Direct Flights to Alaska page and see if there’s direct service from an airport near you.
-Also, refer to our How Many Days You Need article for more advice.
+Also, refer to our Trip Ideas page for sample itineraries of varying lengths.